jeffmer/micropython-upyphone/README.md

 ## User Interface

-The following describes the User interface and functionality of **uPyPhone**.
+The following describes the User interface and functionality of **UPyPhone**.

 ### Home Screen
 ![homescreen](images/homescreen.jpg)